 For more information, please see the Faculty of Arts & Sciences graduate funding page.

 Financial support comes from various sources, and base funding may change from year to year throughout the course of a program:

-- A portion of the funding package will normally include Teaching Assistant (T.A.) hours.
-For 2018-2019, up to $8,200 in TA income may be counted toward base funding.
-Almost all of our M.A. and Ph.D. students participate in these teaching programs alongside faculty members, and our funding package is conditional on the student’s willingness to accept teaching assignments.
+A portion of the funding package will normally include Teaching Assistant (T.A.) hours.
+For 2022-2023, up to $7,896 in TA income may be counted toward base funding.
+Almost all of our M.A. and Ph.D. students participate in these teaching programs alongside faculty members, and our funding package is conditional on the student’s willingness to accept teaching assignments

-- The final portion of the funding package will consist of the University of Toronto Fellowship (UTF).
+The final portion of the funding commitment will consist of the University of Toronto Fellowship (UTF).